Want a guaranteed better Thanksgiving? Perhaps even the best Thanksgiving ever?

 Read Psalm 136.

-Be sure to read it slowly.
+Slowly.
 Maybe even aloud.
-Perhaps a couple times.
+Maybe a couple times.
 Let the words dwell in you a while.
 Make the words a prayer of thanksgiving to God.
 Trust me on this.

 Make a thankful list.

-If I may be so bold, some reading this are grieving so hard for someone they lost that they fail to enjoy people they still have around them.
+And, if I may be so bold, some reading this are grieving so hard for someone they lost they fail to enjoy people they still have around them.
 I suspect the one you lost would want you to still enjoy life.

-There are some that would love to do this one and you simply can’t for many reasons – some you can control and some you can’t.
 Sometimes we have to build new relationships even while we are mourning old relationships.
 Maybe you need to volunteer somewhere, or open your heart to some new relationships.
-Church can be a great place for this.
 Be a friend so you can feel the love of a friend again.
 We are made for relationships.
 That almost always takes a risk of heart and an intentionality on our part.

 Smiling does something inside of you and always makes an impact on people around you.
 The ability to smile or not is almost always a reaction to a perspective.
 How’s your perspective this year?
 Sometimes a perspective check can change your attitude – the way you feel – everything.